IthacaThings/ttn-multitech-cm/README.md

 + [ ] Register gateway with TTN
 + [ ] Figure out how to handle credentials

+### System updates
+Can we deploy a new version of Multi-Tech mLinux remotely without needing to be hands on with the gateways?
++ [ ] Does /var/config survive firmware updates
+    + [ ] Move root and ttn users home dirs to /var/config
+	+ [ ] Test remote updates
+	+ [ ] Add /etc/init.d service to install Ansible dependencies

 ### Setup
 #### Makefile targets to
 + [ ] Add a host